|Jim Broderick King||

 |Joe Damhorst, SJ||

 entered the Jesuits in 1955 and was ordained in 1968.
 He holds a Masters of Natural Science from the University of South Dakota and a Masters of Divinity from St. Louis University.
 He has served as Vocation Director, Pastor, Associate Pastor, Mission Director, and Chaplain for communities from Missouri to the Pine Ridge Lakota Reservation to Belize to Colorado.
 He currently serves as a Chaplain for the Kateri Catholic Community in Lakewood.
 In the Ignatian Spirituality Program, he leads group retreats and offers spiritual direction.
 He is the youngest of four children and has 12 nieces and nephews, 18 grand-nieces and nephews, and 22 great grand-nieces and nephews!

 holds a doctorate in Slavic Languages and Literatures and was a professor at Union College and Fairfield University.
 She served as Associate Director of Collegium, a national organization of Catholic colleges and universities that sponsors colloquies on faith and intellectual life.
 She completed her training in spiritual direction and the Spiritual Exercises through the Ignatian Spirituality Program and is a former Director of the Program.
-She offers spiritual direction, leads retreats, directs individuals in the Spiritual Exercises in Everyday Life, and trains and supervises spiritual directors.
-She serves as the Ignatian Spirituality Program Director and is a wife and mother.
+She offers spiritual direction and supervises spiritual directors.
+She is a wife and a mother.

 2309 Gaylord St., Denver, CO 80205 | 303-320-9995 | email@example.com